Update: ‘Name,’ ‘Interior,’ and ‘Release date’ sections revised.

 Charging

-The peak charging input of the ID.2 SUV will likely be around 125 kW.
+The peak charging input of the ID.2 X will likely be around 125 kW.
 That may sound low, especially knowing bigger VW EVs coming out around the same time will allow charging at up to 200 kW.
 However, 125 kW seems satisfactory considering the battery size.
 A 10-80% DC fast-charging session for such batteries at this rate may take around 20 minutes.

 Suspension